sonic-net/SONiC/doc/user_mgmt/user_mgmt_hld.md

 ###  4.1 <a name='Compilation'></a>Compilation

-Feature won't be compiled by default. it can be conrtolled by a compilation flag:
+Feature won't be compiled by default. it can be controlled by a compilation flag:
 ```
 "ENABLE_USER_MGMT"                : "n"
 ```